 Cornerstones provides emergency food and shelter to local at-risk families and individuals, together with longer-term housing and other social and educational services.

-NVHC needs to raise a significant sum to support our community at this difficult time.
-Thanks to the generosity of our members, we have made sizeable contributions to assist our neighbors in past years, and now, with the increased demand for services due to COVID-19, we want to do as much, or more.
-For last year’s campaign, we raised over $36,000, nearly all of which—about 95 percent—is going to local organizations (with the remaining 5 percent going to HIAS and MAZON).
-This year, as households struggle with job and income losses, more people are going hungry, and with online learning, kids who used to eat subsidized breakfasts and lunches at school can no longer do so.
-Local food banks are serving more and more people.
-And, social service organizations, such as Cornerstones, have incurred higher costs to keep staff and clients safe from exposure to the virus even as the virus has imposed new service demands on them.
+NVHC Change needs to raise a significant sum to support our community at this difficult time.
+Thanks to the generosity of our members, we have made sizeable contributions to assist our neighbors in past years.
+Now, with the increased demand for services due to COVID-19 and the needs of our 11-member Afghan family (three households), we want to do as much or more this coming year.
+Last year we raised over $46,000.
+Nearly 95 percent of our funds go to local organizations (with the remaining 5 percent going to national Jewish organizations, HIAS and MAZON).

 How are Tikkun Olam funds allocated?
 Can the funds be used for other purposes?

-The NVHC Social Action Committee (SAC) allocates the funds raised each year at an open meeting in the spring.
+The SAC allocates the funds raised each year at an open meeting in the spring.
 All congregants are welcome to attend this meeting and to participate in the discussion.
 All the funds must be used for social action purposes.
-No funds go to NVHC operations (and, conversely, neither NVHC membership dues nor operating funds have supported social action donations).
+No Tikkun Olam funds are used for NVHC operations nor are NVHC operating funds used to support Tikkun Olam efforts.
 The NVHC Board of Trustees reviews and approves the planned donations each year.
-For 2021-22, we plan to support ongoing efforts at 2020-‘21 levels and then increase our support or identify additional recipients, as appropriate.
+For 2022-23, we plan to support ongoing efforts at 2021-22 levels and then increase our support or identify additional recipients, as appropriate.

 Where does the money go?